20 Slang Terms From the 1990s No One Uses Anymore

 “Nuthin, just playing Sega.”

 Weirdly, it’s not (usually) meant as an insult.
 If somebody is bugging, they’re behaving in unfamiliar ways that concern you.
 You want them to stop, or at least explain why they’re acting so darn crazy.
-If you’ve been bugging out lately, you may need one of these 20 Ways Smart Workers Keep Cool Under Pressure.

 Example: “You okay?
 Why are you bugging out?”